Section 4: Airing Down/Up

 Some people have invested in a quad hose system that connects to all four tires simultaneously with a central gauge/compressor that can be used to deflate or inflate all four tires at once.

-Don’t forget to purchase a good tire gauge.
+Don’t forget to purchase a good, digital tire gauge.
 There are some excellent digital ones on Amazon for under ten dollars.

-Another useful tip: Most of your modern SUV’s have a dashboard setting to display individual tire pressures.
+Most of your modern SUV’s have a dashboard setting to display individual tire pressures.
 Use it to monitor the progress of your air down and air up.
-In my Sahara, my TPM (tire pressure monitor) is accurate enough that I almost never need my handheld gauge.
+In our Sahara, my TPM (tire pressure monitor) is accurate enough that I almost never need my handheld gauge.

 Airing Up